-- Hand washing station not present and ready for use - Employee not present in the booth with a food handlers card (if applicable) - Food not off of the ground at least 6 inches or in impervious plastic tubs - Samples are not being handled according to ODA Guidelines General Violations - Licenses and certifications not up to date for all applicable products - Each canopy leg is not secured with weights - Booth is not set up with regard for public safety.
+- Hand washing station not present and ready for use - Employee not present in the booth with a food handlers card (if applicable) - Food not off the ground at least 6 inches or in impervious plastic tubs - Samples are not being handled according to ODA Guidelines General Violations - Licenses and certifications not up to date for all applicable products - Each canopy leg not secured with 25lbs of weight each - Booth is not set up with regard for public safety.
 All components of the booth are contained within the boundaries of the booth - Improper booth signage - Organic certification not posted - Prices of products are not clearly and accurately posted - Fire extinguishers not present (if applicable) - Planters and sidewalks contains vendor's product, boxes, garbage etc. - Improper use of scale with a current certification - Selling before the opening bell without specific permission from the Market Manager. - Failure to remove all refuse and/or unsold products from the Market premises.
 The Market dumpsters are for public trash only! - Failure to pick up the litter and sweep stall space at the end of the day. - Product check all products in a vendor's booth will be checked against the vendor's application.
 Any product for sale which is not listed on application, and approved by the market, must be pulled from booth.
-A \$10 per item will fine will be assessed. - Second Farm violations result in a \$100 fee do you mean fine and product must be pulled from booth - Vendor and employees must be parked in places designated for employee parking.
-There will be a \$10 per vehicle penalty for improperly parked vehicles.
+A \$25 per item fine will be assessed. - Second Farm violations result in a \$100 fine product must be pulled from booth - Vendor and employees must be parked in places designated for employee parking.
+There will be a \$25 per vehicle penalty for improperly parked vehicles.